JHC9/SKlearn/README.md

 # SKlearn
-Using Sklearn for a CTF challenge
+Using linear regression for a challenge
 The output score with the training data is approximately 0.92